Research and analysis

 Details

-This proposal introduces a mandatory reporting duty to report suspected child sexual abuse (CSA) in England, and a criminal offence for anyone found obstructing a reporter from fulfilling this duty.
+This proposal introduces a mandatory reporting duty to report suspected child sexual abuse in England, and a criminal offence for anyone found obstructing a reporter from fulfilling this duty.

-The IA provides a reasonable rationale for intervention to address the under-reporting of child sexual abuse (CSA), drawing on a recommendation from the independent inquiry into child sexual abuse.
+The IA provides a reasonable rationale for intervention to address the under-reporting of child sexual abuse, drawing on a recommendation from the independent inquiry into child sexual abuse.
 The assessment focuses on the preferred mandatory reporting option against do nothing.
 However, it must incorporate more evidence, such as from the inquiry, including specific international evidence.
 Key elements of the evidence base must be in the assessment itself, to bring together the evidence and analysis in one place, to justify the assessment.

 This assessment is not fit for purpose; red-rated.
+This IA has not been published by the Home Office.

 Updates to this page